rubyforgood/rubyforgood.org--old/faq.md

 ### What is Ruby for Good?

 Ruby for Good is an annual event based out of the DC-metro area where Ruby programmers from all over the globe get together over a long weekend to build projects that help our communities.
-Think hanging out in communal space for a weekend with a bunch of developers and designers.
+Think hanging out in communal space for a weekend with a bunch of developers and designers to build something useful.
 Participants stay in on-site dorms; hacking and socializing takes place in communal areas.
 Join us just for the fun of giving back!
 Questions?
 Check out the FAQ below or drop us a <a href="mailto:info@rubyforgood.com">note</a>.

 ### Why are ya'll organizing Ruby for Good?